clarkphp/presos/php-compat-toolkit/README.md

    transfer them to the IFS, or transfer them first and edit in-place, is up to you.
 1. Edit `find-php-extensions.sh`
    - This script identifies all file extensions that appear to have PHP source code in them.
-Files with these extensions might NOT have PHP source in them, but this script provides a candidate list.
+Files with these extensions might **NOT** have PHP source in them, but this script provides a _candidate list_.
    - REPORT_DIR is the absolute path to directory where your report output will be written
    - OUTPUT_RPT is the name of the file extensions report
    - TARGET_DIR is the absolute path to the directory subtree to look for files containing PHP